-When you ride on speed or for a long time, you will get sweaty.
+When you ride at speed or for a long time, you will get sweaty.
 Regular dresses become wet and cause discomfort and itchiness.

 If you wear cycling clothing, then you can get two advantages.
 One is, it produces less sweat from cycling.
 Another is it doesn’t soak sweat and ensures a dry body while riding.

-When your body produces sweat, the sweat guiding technology takes it off your body.
+When your body produces sweat, sweat-guiding technology takes it off your body.
 Then it gradually evaporates and makes you dry.